prashantkul/advvision-lumbar-spine-classification/README.md

 ## Getting Started

-This repo contains work done for the Compute Vision project at Univeristy of Chicago Master of Science.
+This repo contains work done for the Computer Vision project at Univeristy of Chicago Master of Science.

 ## Dataset